shapeblue/mbx/README.md

 Note: this is not for developers of 3rd party integration/feature that don't require changes in CloudStack, such developers should use a QA environment.

-This section covers how a developer can run management server and MySQL server locally to do development of CloudStack using `mbx` along side an IDE and other tools.
+This section covers how a CloudStack developer can run management server and MySQL server locally to do development of CloudStack using `mbx` dev boxes along side an IDE and other tools.

 For developer env, it is recommended that you run your favourite IDE such as IntelliJ IDEA, text-editors, your management server, MySQL server and NFS server (secondary and primary storages) on your workstation (not in a VM) where these services can be accessible to VMs, KVM hosts etc. at your host IP `172.20.0.1`.

+To deploy a dev env, you can run `mbx dev <name of env> <hypervisor template>`.
+For example:

+    $ mbx dev some-feature mbxt-kvm-centos7

+The above will deploy a single hypervisor host and generate a marvin config file that you can use to deploy a zone.

-To ssh into deployed VMs (with NSS configured), you can login by simply using:
+To ssh into deployed hypervisor VM (with NSS configured), you can login by simply using:

-    $ mbx ssh <name of VM or IP>
+    $ mbx ssh <name of the dev VM or IP>

-Refer to hackerbook for up-to-date guidance on CloudStack development: https://github.com/shapeblue/hackerbook
+Refer to hackerbook for up-to-date guidance on learning CloudStack development: https://github.com/shapeblue/hackerbook

 ### Install Development Tools